InQuicker/ktmpl/README.md

 ```

 This can be handy when working with Kubernetes secrets, or anywhere else binary or opaque data is needed.
+Values provided via parameter files are always treated as plain strings, so the `--base64-parameter` option is required for values that are already Base64-encoded.

 When working with Kubernetes secrets with values that _contain_ a parameter as well as literal text, such as a config file with passwords in it, the `--secret` option is useful.
 For example, using the provided [secret_example.yml](secret_example.yml) template: